ApocalypseCalculator/Feck/README.md

 ## Licensing and others

-According the Apache 2.0 license included, this code is open source.
-The only condition is that you may not remove my credits.
+This code is open source :>

 As for the site icon, I got it off a google search.
 I did not make that icon, and I am currently unable to find who made it.